OctopusDeploy/blog/blog/2023-09/connect-project-multiple-tenants-bulk-action/index.md

 After you select all the tenants and connect the appropriate environments, you can click the **Connect** button.
 The bulk connection operation then starts.

-A progress indicator appears on the Tenant screen.
+A progress indicator appears on the Tenants screen.
 This shows how many tenants are being connected to the project, and how many more still need to connect before the process is complete.

 Anyone accessing the Tenants page during the connection cycle will see the progress message.
 After the connection operation is complete, you see a success message that anyone can dismiss.